-Q. No Part of DCO Drafting Example (where relevant) Question Applicant's Response The same comments about d writing apply. uplication, focus and making submissions in 108.
+Q. No Part of DCO Drafting Example (where relevant) ExA Question Applicant's Response same comments about dupl writing apply. ication, focus and making submissions in Issue C further archaeological investigation to be nitigation is to be devised.
+See also question Question 107C Question 107C on the compatibility (or othe Cornwall CC ex p Hardy [2001 be ready to answer questions at the DCO ISH rwise) of this and the judgment in in R. v. [] Env L R 25; [2001] JPL 786.
+The Applicant e are any other requirements affected by ex Please see Appendix 1. council are asked to be ready interested persons may also asked to identify themselves in , district planning authorities and the county to participate and answer questions.
+Other wish to participate on these issues and are n advance and be ready to answer questions. uplication, focus and making submissions in 108.
 Section 106 and similar agreements Please will the Applicant supply any draft s106 or similar agreements for Examination Deadline 1?
-Yes.
 109. Section 106 and similar agreements The Applicant should note that the ExA will require confirmation that any s106 agreements and any similar documents have been properly executed in accordance with the constitutions of the parties entering into them, all other legal requirements, and are enforceable against them.
 This confirmation will need to be issued by the solicitors for the relevant parties.
+The form of the confirmation Noted.
+Please see draft Document 8.5 submitted for Deadline 1.

-The form of the confirmation should be submitted to the ExA in due course for approval, and should be for the benefit of the local planning authorities and Secretary of State.
-Noted.
+Q. No Part of DCO Drafting Example (where relevant) ExA Question Applicant's Response should be submitted to the ExA in due course for approval, and should be for the benefit of the local planning authorities and Secretary of State.
 110. Section 106 and similar agreements The local planning authorities (ie the districts and the county) should note that the ExA will expect them to carry out proper title investigation of the parties entering into the s.106 agreement(s) and any similar documents, and to confirm that they are satisfied that the appropriate persons have been joined in; with the title of the persons entering into the s.106 agreement(s); and that the obligations will be enforceable against persons deriving title from the original covenantors.
+Typogra aphical matters The Applicant will review and correct all typing errors in the next dDCO.